Hello, friends! If all is going as planned, I am on a plane bound for China by the time you're reading this.

 [Telephone Pictionary]

 Girl, age 14: Is "sexy" a bad word?
 I'll just use bodacious.
-How do you spell bodacious
+How do you spell bodacious?

 [The sentence] A bodacious angel wearing tight pants.